hyundai-robotics/doc-hi6-open-api/6-io_plc/2-post/1-set_relay_value.md

 ### request-parameter

-- `name` : Enter the relay name you want to set according to [relay expression](https://hrbook-hrc.web.app/#/view/doc-hi6-embedded-plc/english/3-relay/2-relay-expression).
+- `name` : Enter the relay name you want to set according to [relay expression](https://hrbook-hrc.web.app/#/view/doc-hi6-embedded-plc/en/3-relay/2-relay-expression?cont_model=${cont_model}).
-- `value` : Please pay attention to ‘data-type’ in the notation above and enter the value you want to set.
+- `value` : Please pay attention to 'data-type' in the notation above and enter the value you want to set.
 ```json
 {
     "name": "fb3.dof14",